LeulTew/Kitefew/TELEGRAM_SETUP.md

 1. Go to your repo: [https://github.com/LeulTew/Kitefew](https://github.com/LeulTew/Kitefew)
 2. Click the **Actions** tab.
 3. Click the **"Build Android APK"** workflow.
-4. Once finished (green checkmark), click on it and look for the **Artifacts** section at the bottom.
+4. Once finished (green checkmark), click on it and look for the **Art ifacts** section at the bottom.
 5. Download **`app-debug.apk`**.